Christianity steps into power vacuum

 A canon is a community of regular clergy who live according to certain rules (canones).
 They didn’t do their monastic vows.
 A canon consisted of 15 people: 10 priest and 5 deacons and sub-deacons.
 The head of the canon is the dean, often an important person of nobility.
 The dean was frequently also an archdeacon within a diocese.
 For this he had to be appointed by the pope.

 Archdeacons could appoint and dismiss priests and chaplains.
 The parishes where therefore managed from the canonry.
-The powerful dioceses of Utrecht often appointed canons or Munster and they ended up later on as parish priests.
+The powerful dioceses of Utrecht often appointed canons or munsters/minsters and members of these communities often ended up later on as parish priests.
 The properties and rights (tithes) belonging to a parish were often also inheritable (and tradeable) goods.
 Deans, deacons, counts, bishops and kings all played their political power-games within this realm.

 Initially bishops were appointed to the new Christian communities that were rapidly establishing itself throughout the Roman Empire.
 Those bishops who moved outside the limes (Roman boarder) did so at their own request.